favel6/Handyman/README.md

 <br>

-I'm a long time Corporate software developer.
+I'm a long time Corporate Software Developer.

 **About me**